akhilgit19/PRIME10-DEVOPS/readme.txt

 big data platforms
 ------------------------
-EMR - Elastic map reduce
+EMR - Elastic map reduce same like of kubernets it has master and slaves and your database is converted into tables